vsieplus/AI-CS/README.md

 generated charts periodically.

 If you are interested in trying to train your own models, or learning how the project works you can continue reading below.
 A quick way to get started is to setup a [conda](https://docs.conda.io/en/latest/) environment and install the project dependencies as below.
-The project will likely work best in a *nix environment.

 ```bash
 conda create -n aics